 (3) The Committee shall meet as necessary to conduct its business, but a minimum of two times during the academic year.

 (4) Nominees or appointees to the Committee shall disclose potential conflicts of interest, such as being a consultant to a company that regularly has Agreements with RIT.
 Names of all Committee members shall be made accessible to the RIT Community.
 Other records accessible to the RIT Community shall include meeting agendas, minutes, audit reports, and annual reports.
 The format for all accessible records shall be determined by the Committee.

 (5) Complaints and non-compliance issues shall be approached as follows:

-(a) Any concerns about the Committee’s operations shall be brought first to the Committee’s attention; second to the university's Compliance Committee; then — if unresolved — to the provost; and finally, in the form of a formal written complaint, to the Academic Senate, Staff Council, Student Government, and University Council.
+(a) Any concerns about the Committee’s operations shall be brought first to the Committee’s attention; second to the university's Compliance Committee; then — if unresolved — to the provost; and finally, in the form of a formal written complaint, to the Faculty Senate, Staff Council, Student Government, and University Council.

-(b) Any concerns the Committee may have about non-compliance with the Policy shall be brought first to the attention of the principal investigator and the principal investigator's department head and dean; second to the university's Compliance Committee; then — if unresolved — to the attention of the provost; and finally, in the form of a written notice of non-compliance, to the Academic Senate, Staff Council, Student Government, and University Council.
+(b) Any concerns the Committee may have about non-compliance with the Policy shall be brought first to the attention of the principal investigator and the principal investigator's department head and dean; second to the university's Compliance Committee; then — if unresolved — to the attention of the provost; and finally, in the form of a written notice of non-compliance, to the Faculty Senate, Staff Council, Student Government, and University Council.